-Several years ago, while the author was showing some Scottish and Irish friends round the town, having rambled on about the town’s history and tales of Dunball’s Treacle Mine, the Jam Factory, the famous Bridgwater Manchip and the old Cake Mill, one remarked ‘is everything in this town geared towards dessert?’
+Several years ago, while the author was showing some Scottish and Irish friends round the town, having rambled on about the town’s history and tales of Dunball’s Treacle Mine, the Jam Factory, the famous Bridgwater Manchip, and finally, while passing the old Cake Mill, one remarked; ‘is everything in this town geared towards dessert?’
 Of course the latter has nothing to do with ‘cake’ in that sense, but rather the pumice left over from crushing grain.

 A huge fire engulfed the mill on 26 February 1892, although luckily no one was injured.
-Today most residents of the area will recall several occurrences of fire there over the last few decades, most recently in January 2016.
+Today most residents of the area will recall several occurrences of fire there over the last few decades, most recently in January 2018.
 In 1892 to 1895 Croad and Brown commissioned architect Basil Cottam to redesign the mill and in 1899 they asked for designs for new offices.
 They also commissioned new machinery from Rose Downs and Thompson Ltd of Hull, manufacturers of general engineering products, oil mill machinery and food processing equipment.
 The firm was taken over by the British Oils and Cake Mill Ltd in 1899.
-They closed after the end of the First World War.
-Mr Jon Bigwood kindly got in contact to share these documents relating to the building’s history.

 For more information see:

 Philip J. Squibbs and Jon F Lawrence, Squibb’s History of Bridgwater (Chichester, 1982)

 Brian J Murless, Bridgwater Docks and the River Parrett (Bridgwater, 1983)

 The Blake Museum, Bridgwater the Second Selection (Stroud, 2001)